We’re back from this weekend’s Maker Faire, the third-annual event in San Mateo, CA . Our friends at

 we saw in dry dock at Maker Faire Austin, the Western Warship Combat Club had full-on Axis vs. Allies battles in a mini-ocean.
 Yes, those are fully functioning quarter-inch BB guns you see on the turrets.
 Protective eyewear for the spectators was mandatory.

 Proving you can make a synthesizer out of just about everything, this modded microfiche reader emits a tone whose frequency is modulated by the darkness of the area under the sensor seen in the middle—dark areas produce a low note, and bright areas result in a higher tone.
 Here a vintage VCR schematic is being played.
 None of that modern stuff!

 Disney was on hand to demo their still-under-development Wall-E toys.
 This one can be radio-controlled to drive around the floor, blink its eyes or raise its arms, or it can also be set to follow a sound source autonomously, which promises hours of fun for a toddler or hours of trips to the dog whisperer for your pooch after he loses his mind.

-The folks at DIYDrones.com create home-brew UAVs like the Air Force’s Predator and Global Hawk.
+DIYDrones.com create home-brew UAVs like the Air Force’s Predator and Global Hawk.
 This rig uses a Lego Mindstorms computer, an accelerometer and gyroscope to measure orientation and a GPS module to track its location to allow for autonomous flight.